figtools/figgy.python-reference/README.md

 and dynamically assembled based on the schema defined in `config.py`

-**Other paths to experiment with:**
+### Other paths to experiment with:

 - Try `figgy config validate ` to see how CICD can easily vaildate your apps configurations.
 - Browse the Fig Orchard to see your configurations: `figgy config browse --env dev`
 - Delete a new config, then rerun sync (this will prompt you to run cleanup)

 #### Using validating during your CICD process:
-- See the `.github/workflows/cicd.yml` for an example of how you can install, configure, and use figgy to run build-time C cicd validations!
+- See the `.github/workflows/cicd.yml` for an example of how you can install, configure, and use figgy to run build-time cicd validations!